 If you filed a paper return which contains an immediately obvious omission - such as a missing signature - DOR may have to send your return back to you so that you can complete it correctly before it is processed.
 In other cases - such as an error in adding or subtracting - DOR may be able to correct your return automatically, and you will receive either a notice of the change with your refund, or you will be billed for the balance due.

-For situations that you are aware of - such as omitting a deduction or an item of income - you should file an Application for Abatement/Amended Return (Form CA-6 ), with supporting documentation, to request a refund or to make an additional payment.
-Taxpayers who filed a Massachusetts income tax return may file an abatement application via WebFile for Income, to request a refund, make an additional payment or apply for a penalty waiver.
+For situations that you are aware of - such as omitting a deduction or an item of income - you should file an Amended Return to request a refund or to make an additional payment.

 - within three years from the date of filing the return (or the prescribed due date if the return is filed early),